 - If you’re going on lots of water adventures like chasing waterfalls in the Dominican Republic or taking boats to some of the best beaches in the Dominican Republic, then be sure to pack water shoes, bath suits, a waterproof backpack, a sunhat, and lots of eco-friendly sunscreen.

-- If you travel during the rainy/hurricane season, pack an umbrella or two!
-And a poncho if you’re doing hikes.
+- If you travel during the rainy/hurricane season, pack an umbrella or a poncho if you’re doing hikes.

 - For long bus rides or flights, packing a warm hoodie is a must since you never know how cold the air conditioning will get.